chandanapriya23/ShoppingCartOrderAPI/README.md

-# Order API Challenge
+# App Overview

+Shopping Cart API by Express Framework (Javascript)

 Design and build an api that can calculate the results of an order.
-Use the defined schemas and payloads provided below to meet the requirements of this  challenge.
+Used the defined schemas and payloads provided to meet the requirements.

 # Order Schema
 The order schema is defined in the orders_api.yml file in this directory.
 This follows the Open Api Specification if you are not familiar with it, please take a moment to familiarize with this tool